 We've got some pretty cool people working for Born & Raised Knits, keep on reading to learn more about the team!

-Tessa taught herself to knit in 2016 and has not stopped since.
-Continually inspired by independent dyers and designers, she feels right at home in her role of Coordinator for the Born & Raised Knits team.
+Tessa learned to knit in 2016 and has not stopped since.
+Continually inspired by independent dyers and designers, they feel right at home in their role of Coordinator for the Born & Raised Knits team.

-While her wardrobe may be made up of black clothing, she cannot resist a skein of neon, speckled yarn.
-She can be found lounging around with her two cats, Oskar and Neville Longkitten, regardless of whether she's knitting.
+While their wardrobe may be made up of black clothing, they cannot resist a skein of neon, speckled yarn.
+They can be found lounging around with their two cats, Oskar and Neville Longkitten, regardless of whether they’re knitting.